Icenium/bond-content/custom-cordova-plugins/lesson-2.md

 </script>
 ```

-> Tip: When we query the contacts database, we are asking for all fields (`var fields = ["*"];`).
+**Tip**: When we query the contacts database, we are asking for all fields (`var fields = ["*"];`).
 This means the profile pictures have already been included in this data set, so there is nothing more we need to do to request them!

 * **b**.
 Save your changes.